Creating a Buyer Persona to Better Understand Your Customers

-If your company uses content marketing to drive traffic to your website (and you should be!), creating a buyer persona (aka marketing persona, customer avatar) can be incredibly useful.
-In fact, having a buyer persona can help other departments in your company as well.
+Creating a buyer persona (aka customer persona, marketing persona, customer avatar) is useful for more than just your marketing department.
 For example, your sales team and customer success department can get a lot of use from having these descriptions at their disposal.
 In today’s blog, we’ll be looking at what a buyer persona is, why it’s important, and how to create one.

 What is a buyer persona?

-Naturally, knowing who your customer is and how they think can benefit any department that deals with your customers directly, whether it’s marketing, sales or customer support.
+With this in mind, having an accessible and well-communicated customer persona can benefit any department that deals directly with your customers, whether it’s marketing, sales or customer support.
 Basically, any team that deals with customer acquisition and/or retention can do their jobs better with customer personas available to them.

 Though you might be hesitant to reach out to the customers directly, think about the great insights they can provide.
 If you are clear with them that this isn’t a sales call, but are in fact interested in their opinions in order to improve your products and the customer experience, they very well might be flattered to have been asked for their opinions.